mggg/mggg.github.io/_posts/2024-05-28-gerrysuite.md

 When it comes to ensemble analysis work, reproducibility and auditability are vital.
 Ideally, we can preserve and publish the exact data that was used in any given analytical project.
-However, when the data itself is tens or hundreds of millions of districting plans, each consisting of an assignment of potentially millions of geographical units.
-This creates massive data files that are costly to store and hard to manipulate.
+However, when the data itself is tens or hundreds of millions of districting plans, each consisting of an assignment of potentially millions of geographical units, this creates massive data files that are costly to store and hard to manipulate.

 In previous years, MGGG made substantial progress towards solving this issue with the [PCompress](https://github.com/mggg/pcompress) package due to Lab alum Max Fan, which successfully reduced